mavedev/react-css-modules-partial-hoc/README.md

 # React CSS modules: Partially applied styles HOC
-In case you need to get a higher order component with styles already provided, you can do it that way:
+In case you need to get a higher-order component with the styles already provided, you can do it that way:
 ```tsx
 import styles from './styles/Component.module.css';
 import withStyles from 'react-css-modules-psh';